peterhinch/micropython-samples/README.md

 These were written for encoders producing TTL outputs.
 For switches, adapt the pull definition to provide a pull up or pull down as required.

+# A pseudo random number generator

+On the Pyboard V1.1, true random numbers may be generated rapidly with pyb.rng() which uses a hardware random number generator on the microcontroller.

+There are two use cases for the pseudo random number generator.
+Firstly on platforms lacking a hardware generator (e.g. the Pyboard Lite).
+And secondly where repeatable results are required, for example in testing.
+A pseudo random number generator is seeded with an arbitrary initial value.
+On each call to the function it will return a random number, but (given the same seed) the sequence of numbers following initialisation will always be the same.

+See the code for usage and timing documentation.

 # License

 Any code placed here is released under the MIT License (MIT).